 - Removal of unerupted wisdom teeth may be recommended to reduce the possibility of crowding.

-- If retainer is lost or broken, contact us immediately.
+- If the retainer is lost or broken, contact us immediately.

 - Bring your retainer to all appointments.